annabellecoles/baby-stringbean/README.md

-## Documentation
-For more information on installation and usage, please see the [documentation](https://bellavista.readthedocs.io/).

 ---
 ## Getting Started
 The *only* input file required to visualize data in Bella Vista is a JSON file containing dataset-specific parameters.